MoroccoJS/MoroccoJS/source/_posts/Introduction-to-the-MEAN-stack-part1.md

 	npm install -g mongoose
 {% endcodeblock %}

-We will play around just to get used of it, first we type the following command:
+We will play around just to get used to it, first we type the following command:

 {% codeblock lang:bash %}
 	node
 {% endcodeblock %}

 Now we will declare a mongoose variable that contains the Mongoose module that also contains all the functions we need .
-#### You should now that nodejs is module loading systems, if you want to add functions or objects to your root module you should add them to module.exports
+#### You should know that nodejs has a module loading systems, if you want to add functions or objects to your root module you should add them to module.exports

 #### Types of modules :